Overall ranking: 95th out of 123 in the Complete University Guide for 2015.

-Vital statistics: Medium-sized institution with just over 6,000 students studying degrees and other courses in teacher training, creative and performing arts, health and humanities.
+Vital statistics: Medium-sized institution with nearly 6,500 students studying degrees and other courses in teacher training, creative and performing arts, health and humanities.
 Popular subjects are sport, occupational therapy, physiotherapy, teaching, film and television.
 Large education department.
 Male to female ratio is around 1:3.

 Added value: Millions have recently been invested in new buildings and in revamping its ivy-clad historic structures, providing disabled access.
 A new learning centre (a wired-up library that houses the Yorkshire Film Archive) and a sports science, psychology and health building both opened in September 2003.
 De Grey Court, a new £15.5m development, was completed in Autumn 2008 along with new self-catered student accommodation.
 York has many pubs, restaurants, theatres, galleries and an arts centre within easy access to the campus.